VmedStudio/vmedstudio.github.io/privacy/index.md

 We may share your Personal Data with businesses that are legally part of the same group of companies that we are part of, including our parent company.
 The parent company acts as our data processors and may perform data processing on our behalf (e.g., providing technical support or conducting analytics).
 Such parent company is bound by appropriate contractual safeguards in place.

 Our parent company are:
-VinBigdata Jsc, based in Hanoi
+VinBigdata Jsc, based in Hanoi, Vietnam.

 We also may share your Personal Data, and other collected information with third-party organizations such as contractors and service providers that we use to support our business and who are bound by confidentiality and data protection terms (consistent with this Privacy Policy) to keep your Personal Data confidential use it only based on our instructions (“**Service Providers**”).